aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab3.md

 ## Procedure

 1. To create tag-based policy we need to first tag our workloads properly.
-Valtix's continuous discovery will provide you with real-time inventory changes within seconds.
 Let's go to the AWS console and add the tags to the spoke EC2 instances

    * Add a tag to the EC2 instance spoke-z1-app with key "**Category**" and value "**prod**"
    * Add a tag to the EC2 instance spoke-z2-app with key "**Category**" and value "**dev**"

+     ---
+     **Note:**
-     <b>Note:</b> If you go to **Discover -> Inventory -> Tags**, you'll notice there is a Tag Name **Category** that shows up.
+     If you go to *Discover -> Inventory -> Tags*, you'll notice there is a Tag Name "*Category*" that shows up.
+Valtix continuous discovery picked up the tags that was just created, in real-time
+     ---
 2. Create Address Object

 	1. Navigate to **Manage -> Security Policies -> Addresses**